- Main Navigation

 09 December 2012

-It looks like SM (Our nation’s Mall) has finally discovered on how make use of their Theater facilities that is often being the victim of piracy.
-Show films that people can not easily get anywhere.
-An audience that is very peculiar on the quality of their watching (Picture, not story) .
-Finally, put a ravage fanbase of die-hard Asian fans to watch their man of their dreams in full theater experience.
+It looks like SM (Our nation’s Mall) has finally discovered how to make use of their theater facilities that is often being the victim of piracy - show films that people can not easily get anywhere.
+An audience that is very peculiar on visual quality.
+Finally, put a ravage fanbase of die-hard Asian fans to watch their man of their dreams in a full-theater experience.

-The film in question is mainly designed to stimulate the fans of the hit classic that aired under the same vein as the like of Vash Stampeede.
-Rurouni Kenshin has been in streak of remakes this past few years, and the latest being the Cage of Eden, which is more fateful to the Manga series and not to disappoint the fans of the franchise.
+The film in question is mainly designed to stimulate the fans of the hit classic that aired under the same vein as the like of Vash Stampede (Trigun).
+Rurouni Kenshin has been in a running streak of remakes these past few years, the latest being the Cage of Eden which is more fateful to the Manga series and does not disappoint the fans of the franchise.

-We also have hot stars with Sanosuke with his “little” sword and somewhat attention grabbing attire and Saito Hajime, former Shinshengumi enforcing the reign of, then budding Imperial Japan (By the way, Shinsengumi was not mentioned in the film), placed in the most GARing situation to display how “Cool” and smooth they are in slicing off helpless extras in the film.
-Mostly, the audience will find it a treat to see glorified samurai action, which is something the Japanese isn’t really known for.
-Particularly the display of Samurai having superhuman feat.
+We also have hot stars with Sanosuke, his “little” sword and somewhat attention-grabbing attire; and Saito Hajime, former Shinsengumi enforcing the reign of the then budding Imperial Japan (by the way, the Shinsengumi was not mentioned in the film), placed in the most GARing situations to display how “cool” and smooth they are in slicing off helpless extras in the film.
+Mostly, the audience will find it a treat to see glorified samurai action, which is something the Japanese isn’t really known for, particularly the display of the Samurai having a superhuman feat.

-The conflict is rather shallow, expected that the film, again, is based on the first few episodes of the Manga and Anime.
-Which isn’t really deep to begin with.
-The conflict, or rather the villians are in no means like those of the first few episodes, albeit, pretty dumb and stupid.
-Specially that haricut.
-Since he reminded me of one of the villains in Kung Fu Hustle way less cooler and rather dumb.
+The conflict is rather shallow, expected that the film, again, is based on the first few episodes of the Manga and Anime, which isn’t really deep to begin with.
+The conflict – or rather, the villains – are in no means like those of the first few episodes, albeit pretty dumb and stupid.
+Especially that haircut, since this reminded me of one of the villains in Kung Fu Hustle being way less cooler and rather dumb.

 Even so, I can recommend this to people who wants to “convert” someone in their life to the Japanese fandom to see this film and enjoy it.
-The film is clearly a gateway piece and a crash course introduction to Japanese history and film nuances and that any other film succeeding will not hurt them.
+The film is clearly a gateway piece and a crash course introduction to Japanese history and film nuances; and that any other succeeding film will not hurt them.